zhenkyle/Bitcoinnews-Vagrant/Readme.md

 ## Setup

-To get started with the Ghost development environment, you will first need to clone this repo and navigate into it:
+To get started with the Bitcoinnews development environment, you will first need to clone this repo and navigate into it:

 ```bash
 git clone git://github.com/zhenkyle/Bitcoinnews-Vagrant.git
 cd Bitcoinnews-Vagrant
 ```

-You will now need a copy of Ghost itself:
+You will now need a copy of Bitcoinnews itself:

 ```bash
 git clone git://github.com/zhenkyle/bitcoinnews_source.git